HBevilacqua/neural_network_backprop_fromscratch/README.md

 ## About the neural network training used
 *bacpropagation.py* implements a multilayer perceptron (MLP).
 This feedfoward network is trained and tested using k-fold cross-validation on *seeds_dataset.csv* dataset.<br>
-As k = 5, 5 models are fit and evaluated on 5 different hold out sets.
+As k = 5, five models are fitted and evaluated on 5 different hold out sets.
 Each model is trained for 500 epochs.<br>
 Dataset stands for wheat seeds.
-These inputs are normalized to the range (0, 1) by the code.<br>
+These inputs are normalized to the range (0, 1).<br>
 The training process uses Stochastic Gradient Descent (SGD, called online machine learning algorith as well).
 The batch learning will soon be implemented.<br><br>
 One hidden layer of 5 neurons and one output layer of 3 neurons are created to init a network.
 (No layer for inputs).<br>
 *Note: Hidden layers could be added thanks to the custom init network function.*<br>